JonasGredig/codingchallenge/README.md

 ## Setup

 ### Database Setup
 To keep the setup simple an in-memory H2 Database was used.
-It is build in to the project and starts automatically when the Spring Boot Application is starting.
+It is built in to the project and starts automatically when the Spring Boot Application is started.

 The schema with the empty tables is created from scratch every time the application starts.
 The Setup script can be found in the 'resources' folder.
 (File: data.sql)